alexanderduring/notes/thoughts/divide-and-conquer.md

 ```

 ## Putting Together What Belongs Together
-But code in the function above is not really easy to understand.
+The code in the function above is not really easy to understand.
 Yes we have divided everything into small steps.
 And yes we
-even have ordered the small steps somehow.
+have even ordered the small steps somehow.
 But it still can only be understood as one monolithic block.

 Look at the next example to see the difference: